When is ITSM automation of benefit?

 1) Time savings for service desk teams

 As we’ve already seen, the average service desk spends nearly a third of its time on repetitive, mundane tasks.
-Just think of all the higher-value tasks service desk teams could focus on if they weren’t spending so much time on the basics.
+Just think of all the higher-value tasks service desk teams could focus on if they weren’t spending so much time on the basics or on mopping up process errors or omissions.

 Some of the top time-saving capabilities of automation include: